nickmagginas/ImageClassification/README.md

 # ImageClassification
 Machine Learning Assignment on Facial Recognition

+The most complete repository is in google drive since large files can easily be uploaded there.
+It contains all releveant folder for code to run.

 # Library Dependancies
 Sklearn, SkImage, Keras, Tensorflow, DLib, pandas, numpy, joblib, Open-CV(cv2).